How to Add Social Media Icons to an Email Signature

 Reels drafts are stored in yet another location - this time, directly on your profile.
 This makes them fairly easy to find once you know where to look.
 They are saved in a special tab that only you can see, right on your main profile grid.

 One of the most common issues creators face is drafts mysteriously vanishing.
 You spend time picking the perfect music for a Reel, edit everything perfectly, save the draft, and then... it's gone.
+For a comprehensive guide on managing and deleting drafts, learn how to delete drafts on Instagram.
 Here are the most common reasons why this happens and what to do about it.

 It sounds simple, but this is the top reason drafts go missing.
 When exiting the editor, Instagram prompts you with a choice: "Discard" or "Save Draft."
 In a hurry, it's easy to accidentally tap "Discard."
 Always double-check that you're hitting "Save Draft" before you close the app or navigate away.